MontaVista-OpenSourceTechnology/meta-virtualization/README.md

  - xen: enables xen functionality in various packages (kernel, libvirt, etc)
  - kvm: enables KVM configurations in the kernel and autoloads modules
- - k8s: enables kubernets configurations in the kernel, tools and configuration
+ - k8s: enables kubernetes configurations in the kernel, tools and configuration
  - aufs: enables aufs support in docker and linux-yocto
  - x11: enable xen and libvirt functionality related to x11
  - selinux: enables functionality in libvirt and lxc